nrjdalal/awesome-templates/.github/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;------------------------------------

 > [!IMPORTANT]
 > In the script, use `awesomedir` as the target directory for the template.
+If you need to run some further commands, then make sure to `cd` into the target directory first.

 > [!NOTE]
 > The script's name without the `.sh` extension will be used as the template directory.